maman/css-literal-loader/README.md

 ## Setup

-Add the css-literal-loader to JavaScript loader configuration, and whatever you want to handle `.css` files:
+Add the @maman/css-literal-loader to JavaScript loader configuration, and whatever you want to handle `.css` files:

 ```js
 {